 Class contact:

-Lecture 38 Hrs.
+Lecture 34 Hrs.

-■ Tutorial 4 Hrs.
+■ Tutorial 8 Hrs.

 Other student study effort:

 Conducting assignment 20 Hrs.

 Practicing computational software 20 Hrs.

 ■ Private study 40 Hrs.

-otal student study effort 122 H
+Total student study effort 122 Hrs.

 Reading List and References S.S.
-Rao, Applied Numerical Methods for Engine Hall, 2002.
-A. Brian and Moshe Breiner, Matlab for Engineers, S.S.
-Rao, The Finite Element Method in Engineering D.M.
-Etter, Engineering Problem Solving with Mat S.C.
+Rao, Applied Numerical Methods for Engine Hall, latest edition.
+A. Brian and Moshe Breiner, Matlab for Engine edition.
+S.S.
+Rao, The Finite Element Method in Engine edition.
+D.M.
+Etter, Engineering Problem Solving with edition.
+S.C.
 Chapra and R.P.
-Canale, Numerical Methods 2006.
+Canale, Numerical Methods latest edition.
 J.D.
-Anderson, Computational Fluid Dynamics, Mc D.W.
+Anderson, Computational Fluid Dynamics, Mc.
+D.W.
 Pepper and J.C.
-Heinrich, The Finite Element Corp., 1992.
-Addison Wesley, 1995. ng, Pergamon Press, 1989. lab, Prentice-Hall, 1997. for Engineers, McGraw-Hill, cGraw-Hill, 1995.
+Heinrich, The Finite Elemer Corp., latest edition. eers, Addison Wesley, latest ering, Pergamon Press, latest Matlab, Prentice-Hall, latest for Engineers, McGraw-Hill, eGraw-Hill, latest edition.

 Subject Code ME4908

 Subject Title Capstone Project - Group based

 Credit Value 6

 Level 4

 Pre-requisite/ Co-requisite/ Exclusion Pre-requisite: ME3106 Dynamics and Vibrations ME3107 Linear Systems and Control ME3205 Design and Manufacturing II ME3303 Mechanics of Solids ME3406 Engineering Thermodynamics ME3407 Fluid Mechanics

 Objectives To provide students with an excellent opportunity of in-depth exploration of a particular topic in mechanical engineering.
 To teach students how to apply the general engineering sciences and fundamentals in solving an open-ended real-world engineering technical problem with a critical manner.
 To further develop students' creativity and overall skills of problem formulation, development of appropriate solution methods, design and implementation of a final chosen solution.
 To develop and strengthen students' oral and written presentations of the project findings and recommendations.
 To practice data collection and analysis using different measurement equipments and software packages.
 To engage students in a team setting to horizontally integrate all mechanical engineering knowledge that they have learnt in a comprehensive design and engineering final year project.
 To teach how to make good oral presentation and report writing.

 Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
 Select an appropriate concept and clarify the objectives in the final year project. b.
 Conduct literature search including patents, books, archived publications and product catalogues, and to perform the state-of-the-art and benchmark studies. c.
 Articulate the results and findings with scientific and logical arguments. d.
 Evaluate the potential impact of their designed solution on performance, safety, cost and environment. e.
 Participate and lead in a multi-functional team. f.
 Take into account of safety, legal, environmental protection considerations in an engineering project. g.
 Communicate their project work to sponsors (if any), supervisors, other peer teams, and even non-technical audience. h.
 Develop a set of appropriate assumptions and exercise engineering judgement to formulate the problem and suggest a practical solution, by given an open-ended real-world engineering problem. i.
-Apply appropriate engineering tool (analytical, experimental, and/or computational) for carrying out tasks in the development and implementation of
+Apply appropriate engineering tool (analytical, experimental, and/or computational) for carrying out tasks in the development and implementation of a designed solution

-- a designed solution with a critical approach. - j.
+with a critical approach.

+- j.
 Identify a set of critical variables for the given engineering problem, derive the governing equations and optimize the design solution. - k.
 Design, plan and carry out scientific and engineering experiments (physical tests and/or computer numerical simulations) to prove the feasibility of their designed solutions.